sap-tutorials/Tutorials/tutorials/btp-app-kyma-hana-cloud-setup/btp-app-kyma-hana-cloud-setup.md

     - Cloud Foundry: run `cf login` and provide credentials.
 As an alternative, you can directly run `cf login --sso`.
 You'll have to follow a link to get a temporary authentication code that you can provide instead of manually entering credentials.
     - Kyma: you should be already logged in, if you've followed the instructions in Step 4: `Login to your Kyma cluster` of [Prepare Your Kyma Development Environment](btp-app-kyma-prepare-dev-environment).
 If you want to double check, run a simple command to see if you get any output.
 For example, if you run `kubectl get secret`, you should get an output similar to the one in Step 6: `Create container registry secret` of [Prepare Your Kyma Development Environment](btp-app-kyma-prepare-dev-environment).

-2. Copy the folder `scripts` from `templates/kyma-add-helm-chart` to your project root folder.

 3. In the root folder of your project, execute:

     ```